Commonly asked questions

 <127.0.0.1 initial handler has pinged>

-in the console?That's because we serve pings from our proxies we periodically request and cache your MOTD to stop SLP floods.
+in the console?That's because we periodically request and cache your MOTD to stop SLP floods.
 What SLP floods do is repeatedly request your MOTD, forcing your server to respond and send a lot of outbound/egress traffic in the process.
 SLPs are very asymmetric bandwidth-wise so they're a very easy attack vector to throttle your egress bandwidth.
-We combat this by periodically requesting and caching your MOTD with a 1-second expiry, so the vast majority of the time the response is being served from our edge instead of the backend.
-Since the MOTD is cached on our edge, the IP we pass downstream to you when we need to fetch a new version of your MOTD will be 127.0.0.1
+To combat this, our proxies fetch and store your MOTD every second, so most requests get a cached instead of hitting your actual server.
+This means your server isn’t constantly spammed with requests, saving bandwidth.

 We understand that GeoIP tools like nameMC may show Switzerland as our location, but we have to to clarify that this is a result of IP address registration, not the actual locations of our datacenters.
 Key insights: